Elliptic-curve cryptography: Key sizes

 Because all the fastest known algorithms that allow one to solve the ECDLP (baby-step giant-step, Pollard's rho, etc.), need $O(\sqrt{n})$ steps, it follows that the size of the underlying field should be roughly twice the security parameter.
 For example, for 128-bit security one needs a curve over $\mathbb{F}_q$, where $q \approx 2^{256}$.
 This can be contrasted with finite-field cryptography (e.g., DSA) which requires 3072-bit public keys and 256-bit private keys, and integer factorization cryptography (e.g., RSA) which requires a 3072-bit value of n, where the private key should be just as large.
 However, the public key may be smaller to accommodate efficient encryption, especially when processing power is limited.

-The hardest ECC scheme (publicly) broken to date had a 112-bit key for the prime field case and a 109-bit key for the binary field case.
+Historic public ECDLP challenge records include a 112-bit key for the prime field case and a 109-bit key for the binary field case.
 For the prime field case, this was broken in July 2009 using a cluster of over 200 PlayStation 3 game consoles and could have been finished in 3.5 months using this cluster when running continuously.
 The binary field case was broken in April 2004 using 2600 computers over 17 months.

-A current project is aiming at breaking the ECC2K-130 challenge by Certicom, by using a wide range of different hardware: CPUs, GPUs, FPGA.
+The binary-field ECC2K-130 challenge has also been targeted by distributed computation using CPUs, GPUs, and FPGAs.